 Closing the loop in assessment happens when a program makes changes in response to a criterion that has not been met and then, measures the outcome again to see if the changes had any impact on meeting the criterion.

-In the last report to SACS, Appalachian provided several examples of closing the loop from each college.
+In the last report to SACSCOC, Appalachian provided several examples of closing the loop from each college.
 The table of examples can be found here (PDF, 86 KB).

 A simple internet search would probably provide many examples of closing the loop in any discipline.
 Or, contact colleagues at other institutions in your discipline to ask them to share their assessment reports.
 There are also numerous conferences on assessment where people present examples of successful assessment efforts.